coveo/source.coveo.com/_posts/2017-09-01-search-best-practices-1.md

   image: acverrette.jpg
 ---

-Companies are becoming more and more aware of the importance of offering a good search experience on their website.
-From increases in purchases on ecommerce websites to getting fewer cases on their support and community websites, companies are realizing that helping users find what they want faster and more easily results in a great overall experience.
+Organizations are becoming more and more aware of the importance of offering a good search experience on their website.
+From increases in purchases on ecommerce websites to getting fewer cases on their support and community websites, companies are realizing that helping users find what they want faster and more easily results in a great overall user experience.

-In this series of blog posts, I will explain why having a good search is vital for any website.
+In this series of blog posts, I will explain why having a good search experience is vital for any website.
 This blog post will tell you about the importance of the search box.

 <!-- more -->

 In order to deliver a good search experience, users have to be able to find the search box.
 It may seem obvious, but too many websites fail to make their search box prominent and easy to find.
 There are many reasons that can explain that.
 One of them is that, in the past years, there has been a design trend to hide the search box behind a link or a nice magnifying glass icon.

 However, while they please the eye and match the look and feel of the website, those search boxes can do more harm than you might think.
-For example, did you know that if your search box is hidden behind a link, users will assume that you are trying to hide your search because it is poor?
-To prevent that, always make sure that your search box is visible and prominent by following these tips.
+For example, did you know that if your search box is hidden behind a link, users will assume that you are trying to hide your search because it is poor?<sup>1</sup> To prevent that, always make sure that your search box is visible and prominent by following these tips.

 # First rule of good search: finding the search box